ad-freiburg/qlever-control/README.md

 `qlever <command> --help` for help on a specific command, or just the autocompletion.

+# Use with your own dataset

+To use QLever with your own dataset, you should also write a `Qleverfile`, like in the example above.
+The easiest way to write a `Qleverfile` is to get one of the existing ones (using `qlever setup-config ...` as explained above) and then change it according to your needs (the variable names should be self-explanatory).
+Pick one for a dataset that is similar to yours and when in doubt, pick `olympics`.

 # For developers

 The (Python) code for the script is in the `*.py` files in `src/qlever`.
 The